Workshops

 There are ways in which this process worked better than the way we used to choose workshops; there are other ways in which it fell short of the old process.
 One major way it fell short was by taking any curatorial powers out of the producers’ hands.
 We think it’s important that the producers are able to have a voice in the workshops programmed at the festival, if only so that we can ensure that the workshops represent a diverse array of philosophies and perspectives.

-To determine this year’s roster, we then ran a variety of scenarios to determine the clear winners.
+To determine 2023’s workshop roster, we ran a variety of scenarios to identify the clear winners.
 First, we looked at the total number of votes received.
 Then, we looked at the total number of points received, where a first-choice workshop vote received 5 points, a second-choice vote received 4 points, and so on.
 Then, we looked at the total number of first, second, and third place votes that each workshop received.
 We then averaged the results from all three categories to come up with our workshop roster.